 After adding the repository to Ubuntu, the last step is to install VirtualBox.
 The command to install VirtualBox on Ubuntu is shown below.
 However, you should replace the version number with the current (latest) version number.

 At the time of this writing, the current version number is 5.1.
 So before you actually install the package, go to download page and confirm the latest version number.

 Run the commands below to install VirtualBox version 5.1

-sudo apt-get install virtualbox-5.1
+sudo apt-get update sudo apt-get install virtualbox-5.1

 The commands above will update Ubuntu repositories and install VirtualBox.